serstuk93/bee-attack/README.md

 ## Overview
 Bee Attack is an interactive and engaging game that uses real-time video processing to create a challenging and fun experience.
 Player have to fend off bees by using their hand movements, making it not just a visual treat but also physically interactive.
+The game requires *Opencv* and *Pygame* libraries.

 ## Features